-You can do one on one interviews with selected people or conduct focus groups to gather information.
+You can do one–on–one interviews with selected people or even conduct a focus group to gather information.
 Make sure you ask people to bring along any documents or data that will help with the discussion.
 No matter what approach you use, you’ll need an ice breaker that will open people up and start the discussion.

-It’s important to remember that people like to talk about themselves and their achievements.
+People like to talk about themselves and their achievements.
 That’s always a good place to start when you’re digging for information.
-Three questions I always ask that really get people talking are:
+Three questions that really get people talking are:

 - What do you do?

 - What tools or programs help you get your work done?

 - What change would help you do your job better?

 Once you’ve conducted the interviews you should have enough information to determine whether it’s worth taking the next step to turn existing tools into low-code applications.